paxosglobal/pastey/README.md

 ```
 (you can do this via web interface if you prefer)

-Make a bunch of requests to one valid Pastey URL:
+2. Make a bunch of requests to a valid Pastey URL (generated in the previous step):
 ```bash
 $ ab -n 10000 -c 5 http://0.0.0.0:5000/pastes/80f58d80-a6a3-4bf3-86d4-7ded65e41448
 ...